How to Remove Toolbox Images (with examples)

 Explanation:

-• --force: This option forces the removal of the specified ’toolbox’ image, even if it is currently being used by a container.
+• --force: This critical argument forces the removal of the specified image, even if it is attached to a running container.
+It exerts an override that also triggers the removal of associated containers.

 Conclusion: